conan-io/docs/reference/tools/meson/mesontoolchain.rst

         tc.project_options["GREETINGS"] = self.options.with_msg  # == <PackageOption object>
         tc.generate()

-These aren't boolean or string values but an internal Conan class representing such option values.
-If you set this values directly, When executing the `generate()` function, you should receive a warning in your console like ``WARN: deprecated: Please, do not use a Conan option value directly.``.
-This approach is considered bad practice as it can lead to unexpected errors during your project's build process.
+These are not boolean or string values but an internal Conan class representing such option values.
+If you assign these values directly, upon executing the `generate()` function, you should receive a warning in your console stating, ``WARN: deprecated:
+Please, do not use a Conan option value directly.`` This method is considered bad practice as it can result in unexpected errors during your project's build process.

 Cross-building for Apple and Android